gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    DTLS/SCTP, automatically fragments and reassembles user messages.
 This specification defines how to fragment the user messages into DTLS records, where each DTLS record allows a maximum of 2<sup>14</sup> protected bytes.
-Each DTLS record adds some overhead, thus using records of maximum possible size are recommended to minimize the transmitted overhead.
-DTLS 1.3 has much less overhead than DTLS 1.2 per record.
+It is mandated that DTLS supports the maximum record size of 2<sup>14</sup> bytes.
+   DTLS/SCTP MAY exploit maximum DTLS record size less than 2<sup>14</sup> bytes due to implementation choice, in such case maximum record size MUST be negotiated according to
+   {{RFC8449}}.
+The negotiated value MUST be known to DTLS/SCTP and SHALL NOT be changed during the Association lifetime.

    The sequence of DTLS records is then fragmented into DATA or I-DATA Chunks to fit the path MTU by SCTP.
 These changes ensure that